 I know of two other pots that are about large as this pot (or larger) and have designs very similar to that on 2012-20.
 The largest (16” h X 29” w) was offered to the market by a dealer in Sausalito, CA, through Andrea Fisher’s gallery in Santa Fe.
 Andrea sent me photographs of the pot in September 1999.
 The next month, I flew to California and had dinner with the pot.
 Ed Wade and Maurice Bloom, both certified appraisers and Hopi pottery experts, evaluated the pot from photographs and both appraised the pot at about 62% of the asking price.
 I communicated this information to the California owner and he stopped communicating with me.
 I have heard (but not verified) that this 29” pot eventually became part of the Wheelwright Museum collection in Santa Fe.
 Second, there is a pot in the collection of the Museum of Northern Arizona with a version of this same design (MNA pot #E1029, see Allen, 1984:111; photograph on file).
-The MNA jar is about 12.7” h by 18.1” wide, somewhat taller and thinner than the pot in this collection.
+The MNA jar is about 12.7” h by 18.1” wide, 1.6-inches taller and 1.9-inches narrower than the pot in this collection.

 The 29” California pot is unsigned and was presented to the market as having been made circa 1920-1930.
 Dan Namingha is a well-known Hopi painter who was born in 1950.
 Thomas Hoving, former Director of the Metropolitan Museum of Art in NYC wrote a book about Namingha.
 In the book is a photograph of Dan with members of his family “in the early 1950’s.”
 Dan appears to be about six years old (Hoving 2000:12).